alfonsogarsan/cats_flutter_demo/README.md

 # cats flutter demo

-This is a flutter demo app that shows a different random cat picture from cataas API every time user clicks on button.
+This is a flutter demo app that shows a different random cat picture from **Cataas API** every time user clicks on button.
 And stacked them in the screen.

 This project uses **Provider** package to manage state in Flutter and try to organize the code following a **Clean Architecture**.